 Some industry experts are starting to worry about carriers who have yet to install ELDs.

 Collin Mooney, executive director of the Commercial Vehicle Safety Alliance, says:

 “At this point in time there’s no grace period.…Everyone’s known this was coming for quite a while, and if drivers choose to ignore the situation or refuse to buy the required equipment, that’s their choice.”

 If you are looking for an ELD solution and need some guidance, consider the following tips to kick-off your ELD research process.

-The first tip is to only look for ELD solutions that are FMCSA-certified.
+The first tip is to only look for ELD solutions that are FMCSA-registered.